djibe/Android-tutorials/README.md

 <hr>

 <h2>Samsung Galaxy S5 mini G800F (kminilte/Exynos)</h2>
-<p>You can upgrade your SGS5 mini from any version to Android 7.1 Nougat / Lineage OS 14.1</p>
+<p>You can upgrade your SGS5 mini from any version to Android 9 Pie / Lineage OS 16</p>
 <p>Tutorial is here (13.500+) : https://forum.xda-developers.com/galaxy-s5-mini/general/guide-tutorial-samsung-galaxy-s5-mini-t3669605</p>
 <p>What you will learn :</p>
 <ul>